Dates for 2019 Work Experience are 1st - 5th July 2019

 Mrs E Paterson, Head of Careers Advice and Guidance on 01689 869933 or email email@example.com

-This year 221 students experienced the real world when undertaking their work experience placement.
-The students enjoyed a varied spectrum of working environments ranging from working at The House of Lords, Capital Radio Station, Direct Line Insurance & Bank of America to name a few.
+This year 226 students experienced the real world when undertaking their work experience placement.
+The students enjoyed a varied spectrum of working environments ranging from working at the BBC, Arup, Bank of America & Churchill Theatre to name a few.

 The main aim is to help the students prepare for the change from school to employment and give them first hand experience of the differences as part of their education.
 The programme helps students develop their skills, talents and aptitude in a very short space of time away from school and broadens their understanding of the world of work.